 A member of the 1978 Kentucky national championship team, Casey lettered at UK from 1976-79.
 He also served as a graduate assistant in 1980 and an assistant coach during the 1987-89 seasons.

 In his seventh season as head coach of the Toronto Raptors, Casey guided Toronto to a 59-23 record and the top overall seed in the Eastern Conference playoffs.
 The Raptors fell to the LeBron James-led Cleveland Cavaliers this past week in the Eastern Conference semifinals.
+Looking for toronto raptors tickets for yourself?
+There are many websites that can help you find them easily!

 The Raptors’ franchise leader in career wins, Casey has guided Toronto to four Atlantic Division titles in the last five seasons.
 This past season he became the first coach in franchise history to coach in the NBA All-Star Game.